AI Exam

 - Caused by prolonged severe hypertension.

-Paroxysmal Anxiety and Panic-like Episodes:
+Paroxysmal Anxiety and Panic-like Episodes

 - Patients may appear restless, diaphoretic, and visibly anxious.